Cathedral Rock Hiking Trail

 For those who are A-OK with a bit of a challenge in their climb – the Cathedral Rock Hiking Trail becomes steeper from this point on, crisscrossing additional stone mounds, ascending a long steep rut between knolls (with footholds thoughtfully carved into the surface) and finally terminating in a smooth saddle between two spires of this immense landmark.
 There are outstanding views from the top, of both the Northeastern and Southwestern terrain (looking quite small below).
 A natural walkway beneath one of the cliff walls provides a perfect photo location for those whose vocabulary has never included the word “vertigo.”

 After taking a break – and hopefully getting some great pictures, it is time for the descent.
 For me, I totally ‘fess up to incorporating the “butt-slide” technique to descend the steeper slopes (while humbly watching a 12-year-old tackle the exact same slopes like a nimble billy goat).
 I also learned from my “technique” that, in this region, brown is probably a better clothing color choice than my preferred black, since butt-slides = a nice coating of red dust = “Umm, where the heck were you?,” and “Are you OK honey?” looks from strangers.

 If desired the Cathedral Rock Hiking Trail can also be accessed from the Baldwin Trail – whose trailhead is located on Verde Valley Road.
 This route is a bit longer (approximately 3.75 miles each way, or 7.5 miles RT) and offers refreshing views of both Oak Creek, at the base, and Sedona’s red-rock canyons.

-Cathedral Rock is the most photographed location in Sedona, for good reason.
+Cathedral Rock is one of the most photographed location in Sedona.

 - Cathedral Rock, Dayhike, Difficult, Hiking, Northern Arizona, Red Rocks, Sedona, Short